TomiLakkakorpi/KotlinChartApps/README.md

      • GraphingCalculator7 – Parametric graph, plotting a graph with three parameters (x formula, y formula & value (t))
      • GraphingCalculator8 – OLS line (Ordinary Least Squares).
 Example where the OLS -line, can be calculated for example data.

-**YCharts ja MathParser -kirjastojen ohjedokumentti.docx:** Instructional document made in finnish for finnish students, in which the examples are discussed in more detail.
+**YCharts ja MathParser ohjedokumentti.pdf:** Instructional document made in finnish for finnish students, in which the examples are discussed in more detail.
 The document also contains instructions for both libraries used in this project.

 #### Instructions:
 If you are using the Github Desktop application: